One in 1,000

 For a detailed guide to Wisconsin's lakes areas, see The Wisconsin resort of your dreams.

-To read about one family's ideal resort, see A week at
+To read about one family's ideal resort, see A week at the lake.

 Decide how much you can spend

-Most resorts offer the basics — housekeeping cabins, a lodge, a sandy beach, a playground and use of canoes and
+Most resorts offer the basics — housekeeping cabins, a lodge, a sandy beach, a playground and use of canoes and paddleboats.

 For many families, that's all that's required for a wonderful vacation.
-At these resorts, expect to pay at least $1,000 for an updated, two-bedroom cabin and up to $2,000 for a three-bedroom in peak season.
+At these resorts, expect to pay at least $1,000 for an updated, two-bedroom cabin and $2,000 for a three-bedroom in peak season.

 At bigger resorts that offer all the extras — a nine-hole golf course, tennis courts, restaurants, a pool and whirlpool, supervised children’s programs — add a thousand more.